Benny0323/BS-Diff/README.md

 ```

 ## Evaluation metrics
-You can also run the following commands about evaluation metrics in our experiment incuding PSNR, SSIM, MSE and BSR:
+You can also run the following commands about evaluation metrics in our experiment including PSNR, SSIM, MSE and BSR:
 ```
 python metrics.py
 ```